remix-run/react-router/docs/routers/create-memory-router.md

 ## `initialEntries`

-The initial entires in the history stack.
+The initial entries in the history stack.
 This allows you to start a test (or an app) with multiple locations already in the history stack (for testing a back navigation, etc.)

 ```tsx
 createMemoryRouter(routes, {